Is Udemy Worth it? Pros and Cons For Artists and Designers

 That’s a little unfair, Udemy does offer to help you, to plan, record, and launch your course, with the help of a support team and teaching center providing resources.

 Anyone can click on a Proko course and watch the intro to discover the quality on offer.
-Alternatively, there are some free videos under the ‘Lessons’ tab, or better still go to Proko’s Youtube Channel and view all the free content on offer.
+Alternatively, there are some free videos under the ‘Lessons’ tab, or better still go to Proko’s YouTube Channel and view all the free content on offer.

 I discovered Proko this way when I watched his Loomis Method video on drawing heads.